rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 capability) which can search multiple mailboxes at once.
 This makes searches both faster and more efficient.
-Without multisearch, searching multiple mailboxes will require the client to pipeline a series of SELECT and SEARCH command.
-Combining these into as single command may also permit the server to perform a much more efficient search.
+Without multisearch, searching multiple mailboxes will require the client to pipeline a series of SELECT and SEARCH commands.
+Combining these into a single command may also permit the server to perform a much more efficient search.

 ## NOTIFY, RFC 5465

-Core IMAP4rev2 includes the IDLE command, which allows the client to switch into a passive mode and request that updates to the currently selected mailbox instead be pushed to client by the server.
-The NOTIFY extension provides an improved from of IDLE.
+Core IMAP4rev2 includes the IDLE command, which allows the client to switch into a passive mode and request that updates to the currently selected mailbox instead be pushed to the client by the server.
+The NOTIFY extension provides an improved form of IDLE.
 It can instruct the server to provide updates for multiple mailboxes, and to send STATUS lines for mailboxes with updates.

 This is especially valuable for servers that may deliver new mail to mailboxes